 He is survived by his son, Dr. Richard H. Bohning, Jr., Grand-daughter, Gillian M. Wyckoff, Great Grandson Toby and several nieces, nephews and cousins.

 Calling hours are respectfully omitted.
 All services will be private.

 S.R.
 Avery Funeral Home, 3A Bank St., Hope Valley, RI will be assisting the family.

 For online condolences, please visit www.averyfuneralhome.com

-To plant a tree in memory of Dr Richard H. Bohning, please click here.
+To plant a beautiful memorial tree in memory of Dr Richard H. Bohning, please visit our Tree Store.